LiuElvin/STAT_302_Final_Project/README.md

   - This can influence the quality of our phone calls when our cell phones are far away from the nearest base station

-- The **ad hoc wireless network** instead relays messages via other devices in the network.
+- The **ad hoc wireless network** instead relays messages via other devices in the network

-  - There are no centralized nodes or fixed structures.
+  - A message hops from one device to the next until it reaches its destination

-  - Devices can dynamically enter and exit the network.
+  - There are no centralized nodes or fixed structures (such as base stations)

-  - A Message hops from one device to the next until it reaches its destination.
+  - Devices can dynamically enter and exit the network

-# An Example of the Ad Hoc Network
+## An Example of the Ad Hoc Network

 - An ad hoc network with 6 disconnected clusters/components.